-Or make today’s unique frozen dessert by mixing yogurt with fruit and plopping it into a baked pie shell.
+Or make today’s unique frozen yogurt pie recipe by mixing yogurt with cherries and putting it into a pie shell.

-- ½ lb fresh cherries, pitted, destemmed and halved
+1/2 lb fresh cherries, pitted, stems removed, and halved

-- Put the pie into the freezer until frozen solid, at least 2 hours.
+Put the pie in the freezer until frozen solid, at least 2 hours.
 If not serving immediately, cover the pie tightly with plastic wrap and keep it in the freezer for up to 2 weeks.